mcosovic/JuliaGrid.jl/docs/src/powerFlow/solution.md

 # [Power Flow Analysis](@id dcPowerFlowAnalysis)

-The power flow analysis requires the main composite type `PowerSystem` with fields `bus`, `branch`, `generator`.
+The power flow analysis requires the composite type `PowerSystem` with fields `bus`, `branch`, `generator`.
 In addition, depending on whether AC or DC power flow analysis is used, `acModel` or `dcModel` is required.

-JuliaGrid stores results in the main composite type `Result` with fields:
+JuliaGrid stores results in the composite type `Result` with fields:
 * `bus`
 * `branch`
 * `generator`
 * `algorithm`

-Once the main composite type `PowerSystem` is created, it is possible to create main composite type `Result`.
+Once the composite type `PowerSystem` is created, it is possible to create the composite type `Result`.
 The composite type `Result` in the DC power flow analysis is created when determining the bus voltages using the function `dcPowerFlow()`.
 In contrast, the AC power flow analysis first requires the initialization of the iterative method, during which the composite type `Result` is created:
 * `newtonRaphson()`
 * `fastNewtonRaphsonBX()`
 * `fastNewtonRaphsonXB()`